What the 6 levels of automation actually mean, and how close today’s vehicles are to true self-driving capability

-One reason for the confusion is that “self-driving” can mean very different things depending on who you ask.
-To bring clarity, the Society of Automotive Engineers (SAE) and the U.S. Department of Transportation defined six clear levels of automation, ranging from Level 0 (no automation) to Level 5 (complete autonomy under all conditions).
-These standards are now used worldwide to describe the level of control a vehicle can have.
+Part of the confusion comes from the way the term “self-driving” is used.
+It can refer to several different levels of automation rather than a single technology.
+To clarify this, the Society of Automotive Engineers (SAE) and the U.S. Department of Transportation created a standardized framework that defines six levels of vehicle automation, ranging from Level 0 (no automation) to Level 5 (full autonomy in all conditions).
+These classifications are now widely used across the automotive industry.

 Level 0 means the driver is entirely in control at all times.
 The vehicle may provide alerts or short interventions, such as lane departure warnings, blind spot monitors, or automatic emergency braking, but these do not constitute automation because they don’t consistently control the vehicle.